Skip to product information

 Practicality and beauty as a tea bowl

-The "Yagyu Ware Cinnabar Tea Bowl" is a work that not only has a beautiful cinnabar red color, but also has practical use for the tea ceremony.
-Its shape fits comfortably in the hand and its delicate finish makes it comfortable to use at tea ceremonies.
-In addition, its striking beauty adds a vibrant color to the space of the tea room, creating a special moment.
+The Yagyu Ware Cinnabar Tea Bowl is not only a beautiful piece of cinnabar red, but also has practical uses for the tea ceremony.
+Its shape fits comfortably in the hand and its delicate finish makes it pleasant to drink from, making it comfortable to use at tea ceremonies.
+Furthermore, its striking beauty adds vibrant color to the space of the tea room, creating a special atmosphere.

 The "Yagyu Ware Cinnabar Tea Bowl by Toshio Ikura" highlights the mysterious and powerful red color of cinnabar, and its historical background brings deep meaning to the world of tea ceremony.
 This tea bowl, which combines skilled techniques with the traditions of Yagyu ware, is a special piece with dignity and presence.